Metatab/metatab/README.rst

     $ metapack -s

 Re-open   ``metadata.csv`` and you should see entries for tables and columns for each of the Datafiles.
+After creating the schema, you should edit the description ane possible change the alternate names (``AltName`` terms. ) The alternate names are versions of the column headers that follow typical naming rules for columns.
+If an AltName is specified, iterating over the resource out of the package will use the AltName, rather than that column name.

 Using a Package